LadyBluenotes/sarahgerrard.me/content/reflecting-on-1-year-in-oss.md

 ## Open source is everywhere

 When diving into tech, there is a lot of talk about open source.
-While tech wasn't my first exposure to the concept, once I was more immersed in the community I had a clearer idea of what it was.
+While tech wasn't my first exposure to the concept, once I was more immersed in the community, I had a clearer idea of what it was.

 Open source encompasses a _massive_ community.
-In includes projects for web development like [Node](https://nodejs.org/en/), [React](https://react.dev/), [NextJS](https://nextjs.org/), and [Astro](https://astro.build/), to name a few.
-Beyond web development, it extends to your operating systems like [Ubuntu](https://ubuntu.com/) and [Arch](https://archlinux.org/) linux, code editors such as [VS Code](https://code.visualstudio.com/) , database management systems like [PostgreSQL](https://www.postgresql.org/) and [MySQL](https://www.mysql.com/), and the programming languages like [Python](https://www.python.org/) and [Go](https://go.dev/).
+It includes projects for web development like [Node](https://nodejs.org/en/), [React](https://react.dev/), [Next.js](https://nextjs.org/), and [Astro](https://astro.build/), to name a few.
+Beyond web development, it extends to your operating systems like [Ubuntu](https://ubuntu.com/) and [Arch Linux](https://archlinux.org/), code editors such as [VS Code](https://code.visualstudio.com/) , database management systems like [PostgreSQL](https://www.postgresql.org/) and [MySQL](https://www.mysql.com/), and the programming languages like [Python](https://www.python.org/) and [Go](https://go.dev/).
 This widespread influence of open source in various domains is incredible.
 It was shocking just how many projects I was using in my day-to-day that were open source, inevitably driving my desire to contribute.

 ![Open Source 101.
 An unconventional introduction to… | by Naveen Sundar |  NITRR Open Source | Medium](https://miro.medium.com/v2/resize:fit:820/0*c3sn8UF6d6dE3e8v.png)

 Reflecting on this, I was (and still am) in awe of just how profound of an influence open source has had on so many different aspects of our day to day.
 Merely using these projects didn't feel like enough for me, I wanted to contribute and give back to them.
 With these thoughts in mind, I actively sought out ways to make a meaningful difference in the open source community.
 I officially started my open source contribution journey.

-## It's difficult to get started
+## It's challenging to get started

 Entering the open source world can be overwhelming.
 While there are a ton of resources geared towards helping you find ways to contribute, these suggestions are quite saturated.

-> **Insight #1:** Sometimes the most frequently suggested way to help, may not be the easiest path.
+> **Insight #1:** Sometimes the most frequently suggested way to help may not be the easiest path.

 `Good first issue`, for example, is a label that many beginners will seek out when they first look to contribute on an open source project.
 While a good and valuable resource, this tag is popular to the point of being competitive.
-When you finally stumble upon an issue that is marked with this label, it's not uncommon to find it swarmed with comments of other contributors that are as eager to take it on as yourself.
+When you finally stumble upon an issue marked with this label, it's not uncommon to find it swarmed with comments from other contributors that are as eager to take it on as yourself.
 This competition isn't just making it challenging to stand out and meaningfully contribute, but it can create doubt and leave you wondering how you can make your mark in such a crowded space.

 Similarly, documentation is another common avenue suggested to newcomers.
 The idea is that you meticulously comb through documentation looking for typos, grammatical mistakes, or outdated and incorrect information.
-While this seems like a fairly straightforward task, the reality is not the same.
+While this seems like a fairly straightforward task, the reality is different.
 Often, people are drawn to more popular projects that are already fairly well-maintained, leaving little room for any significant contributions.
-Furthermore, if you're newcomer, identifying any inaccuracies or gaps in documentation can be challenging without a deep understanding of the project.
+Furthermore, if you're a newcomer, identifying any inaccuracies or gaps in documentation can be challenging without a deep understanding of the project.

 ### So how _do_ you make a difference?

-When I was asking around about how I can contribute, it was often suggested that I find a small project that needed help.
-The problem I had with this was, how do I make a difference in a project that I don't know much about and do not use?
+When I was asking around about how I could contribute, it was often suggested that I find a small project that needed help.
+The problem I had with this was, how I make a difference in a project that I don't know much about and do not use?
 In addition to that, how do you even _find_ projects like this?

 > **Insight #2:** Contribute to projects you _value_ and _use_.

-At the time, I was using popular projects such as [MUI](https://mui.com/), [Create-React-App](https://create-react-app.dev/), and NextJS.
+At the time, I was using popular projects such as [MUI](https://mui.com/), [Create-React-App](https://create-react-app.dev/), and Next.js.
 If I had run into an issue or a documentation error, it was already documented and a PR was in progress.
 When I noticed any issues or PRs geared towards beginners, there were _dozens_ of comments asking to claim it.
 I felt so disheartened and frustrated.

-The way I ended up getting to my first contribution, was through getting actively involved in these communities.
+The way I ended up getting to my first contribution was through getting actively involved in these communities.
 Open source is all about the _community_.
 It is what helps these projects grow and thrive.
 Through talking to maintainers and other contributors, I was exposed to other ways to help that didn't include fighting for my life in the issue sections.

 > **Insight #3:** Explore the open source project's community.